Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

 \section{Model selection}

 In Theorem \ref{th:FreeLunch}, we prove the existence of some increasing partition leading to efficiency.
-In this section, we propose a method to choose a partition when the number of observations $n$ is fixed.
+In this section, we propose a practical method to choose a partition when the number of observations $n$ is fixed.
+In Section \ref{se:reasons_model_selection} we prove that one has to take care to choose not too large $M_{n}$'s since sequences $(M_{n})_{n}$ tending too quickly to infinity lead to inconsistent estimators.
+In Section \ref{se:criterion_model_selection}, we propose a cross-validation method to estimate the oracle value $M_{n}^{\star}$ minimizing the unknown risk as a function of $M$: $M\mapsto \E^{\star} \left[\|\widehat{\theta}_{M}-\theta^{\star}\|^{2} \right]$ (up to label switching).